 Sec.
 210. (1) In addition to the funds appropriated in part 1, there is appropriated an amount not to exceed \$3,000,000.00 for federal contingency funds.
+These funds are not available for expenditure until they have been transferred to another line item in part 1 under section 393(2) of the management and budget act, 1984 PA 431, MCL 18.1393.

+(2) In addition to the funds appropriated in part 1, there is appropriated an amount not to exceed \$10,000,000.00 for state restricted contingency funds.
+These funds are not available for expenditure until they have been transferred to another line item in part 1 under section 393(2) of the management and budget act, 1984 PA 431, MCL 18.1393.

+(3) In addition to the funds appropriated in part 1, there is appropriated an amount not to exceed \$100,000.00 for local contingency funds.
 These funds are not available for expenditure until they have been transferred to another line item in part 1 under section 393(2) of the management and budget act, 1984 PA 431, MCL 18,1393.

-- (2) In addition to the funds appropriated in part 1, there is appropriated an amount not to exceed \$10,000,000.00 for state restricted contingency funds.
-These funds are not available for expenditure until they have been transferred to another line item in part 1 under section 393(2) of the management and budget act, 1984 PA 431, MCL 18.1393. - (3) In addition to the funds appropriated in part 1, there is appropriated an amount not to exceed \$100,000.00 for local contingency funds.
-These funds are not available for expenditure until they have been transferred to another line item in part 1 under section 393(2) of the management and budget act, 1984 PA 431, MCL 18.1393. - (4) In addition to the funds appropriated in part 1, there is appropriated an amount not to exceed \$1,000,000.00 for private contingency funds.
+(4) In addition to the funds appropriated in part 1, there is appropriated an amount not to exceed \$1,000,000.00 for private contingency funds.
 These funds are not available for expenditure until they have been transferred to another line item in part 1 under section 393(2) of the management and budget act, 1984 PA 431, MCL 18.1393.

-- Sec.
-211. The department shall cooperate with the department of technology, management, and budget to maintain a searchable website accessible by the public at no cost that includes, but is not limited to, all of the following for each department or agency: - (a) Fiscal year-to-date expenditures by category. - (b) Fiscal year-to-date expenditures by appropriation unit. - (c) Fiscal year-to-date payments to a selected vendor, including the vendor name, payment date, payment amount, and payment description. - (d) The number of active department employees by job classification. - (e) Job specifications and wage rates. - Sec.
-212. Within 14 days after the release of the executive budget recommendation, the department shall cooperate with the state budget office to provide the senate and house appropriations chairs, the senate and house appropriations subcommittees chairs, and the senate and house fiscal agencies with an annual report on estimated state restricted fund balances, state restricted fund projected revenues, and state restricted fund expenditures for the fiscal years ending September 30, 2017 and September 30, 2018. - Sec.
-213. The department shall maintain, on a publicly accessible website, a department scorecard that identifies, tracks, and regularly updates key metrics that are used to monitor and improve the agency's performance. - Sec.
-214. Total authorized appropriations from all sources under part 1 for legacy costs for the fiscal year ending September 30, 2018 are \$44,255,600.00.
-From this amount, total agency appropriations for pension-related legacy costs are estimated at \$22,774,200.00.
-Total agency appropriations for retiree health care legacy costs are estimated at \$21,481,400.00. - Sec.
+Sec.
+211. The department shall cooperate with the department of technology, management, and budget to maintain a searchable website accessible by the public at no cost that includes, but is not limited to, all of the following for each department or agency:

+(c) Fiscal year-to-date payments to a selected vendor, including the vendor name, payment date, payment amount, and payment description.

+Sec.
+212. Within 14 days after the release of the executive budget recommendation, the department shall cooperate with the state budget office to provide the senate and house appropriations chairs, the senate and house appropriations subcommittees chairs, and the senate and house fiscal agencies with an annual report on estimated state restricted fund balances, state restricted fund projected revenues, and state restricted fund expenditures for the fiscal years ending September 30, 2018 and September 30, 2019.

+Sec.
+213. The department shall maintain, on a publicly accessible website, a department scorecard that identifies, tracks, and regularly updates key metrics that are used to monitor and improve the agency's performance.

+Sec.
+214. Total authorized appropriations from all sources under part 1 for legacy costs for the fiscal year ending September 30, 2019 are estimated at \$47,662,000.00.
+From this amount, total agency appropriations for pension-related legacy costs are estimated at \$21,973,000.00.
+Total agency appropriations for retiree health care legacy costs are estimated at \$25,689,000.00.

+Sec.
 215. Appropriations of state restricted game and fish protection funds have been made in the following amounts to the following departments and agencies:

-Legislative auditor general \$ 31,300

-Attorney general 756,300

-Department of technology, management, and budget 492,500

-Department of treasury 3,013,100

-- Sec.
-216. Pursuant to section 43703(3) of the natural resources and environmental protection act, 1994 PA 451, MCL 324.43703, there is appropriated from the game and fish protection trust fund to the game and fish protection account of the Michigan conservation and recreation legacy fund, \$6,000,000.00 for the fiscal year ending September 30, 2018. - Sec.
-218. The department and agencies receiving appropriations in part 1 shall receive and retain copies of all reports funded from appropriations in part 1.
-Federal and state guidelines for short-term and long-term retention of records shall be followed.
-The department may electronically retain copies of reports unless otherwise required by federal and state guidelines. - Sec.
+Sec.
+216. Pursuant to section 43703(3) of the natural resources and environmental protection act, 1994 PA 451, MCL 324.43703, there is appropriated from the game and fish protection trust fund to the game and fish protection account of the Michigan conservation and recreation legacy fund, \$6,000,000.00 for the fiscal year ending September 30, 2019.

+Sec.
 220. The department shall not take disciplinary action against an employee for communicating with a member of the legislature or his or her staff.